La vitamine C : son importance dans la réponse immunitaire

 Other contributions are also mentioned (but rarely quantified or scientifically established): a partial virucidal and bactericidal role, stimulation of the thymus.

-Vitamin C does not work miracles but it is an essential support for the cellular immune response.
+Vitamin C doesn't work miracles, but it is an essential support for the cellular immune response.

-Argalys products with Natural vitamin C (Acerola dosed): for specific one-off uses, in addition to a diet rich in fresh fruits and vegetables.
+Argalys products with Natural Vitamin C (dosed Acerola): for specific occasional uses, in addition to a diet rich in fresh fruits and vegetables.

 The Argalys team